 The Course Selection Booklet is a planning guide for use in selecting subjects for high school next year.
 It consists of graduation requirements, scheduling guidelines, and a catalog of all subjects offered.
 During the scheduling process, each student has a conference with his/her school counselor to discuss a proposed program of study for the following year.
 The school counselor’s discussion during this conference is based upon teacher recommendations, parent recommendations, and the student's expressed interest in the various disciplines and a career interest or vocation.
 Recommendations concerning sequential courses are based upon the student's ability and past achievement.

-A. Many courses are offered on the following ability levels: Advanced Placement/Honors (AP/H); Accelerated (A) and Regular ®.
+Many courses are offered on the following ability levels: Advanced Placement/Honors (AP/H); Accelerated (A) and Regular (R).

-1. Regular -- Courses are developed to provide students with the foundation for postsecondary demands by emphasizing depth, breadth and enrichment.
+These college preparatory courses are developed to provide students with the foundation for postsecondary demands by emphasizing depth, breadth, and enrichment.
 Courses are designed to develop the essential skills necessary for students to meet or exceed the requirements of the New Jersey Student Learning Standards.